PavlidisLab/rdp/README.md

 ```Ini
 spring.datasource.initialization-mode=always
 ```
 Run the application, but do not allow users to connect to it (you can shut it down immediately after it has successfully started up).
-This should add new properties to the mysql database that are required for the new version to run properly.
+This should add new properties to the database, that are required for the new version to run properly, and fill the ortholog mapping table.

 Remove the line you added from the application-prod.properties file again.
 Keeping it should not have any adverse effect, but it will slow down further startup times of the application.

 There are new security settings that can be added to your application-prod.properties file.
 See the section 'Privacy and search Defaults' in the 'Customize Settings' example file.

 The new security settings will have to be back-filled for the users that have registered prior to this update.
 This can be done by directly editing the database entries like so:
 ```mysql
 UPDATE user SET
 hide_genelist = 0,
 privacy_level = 0,
 shared = 1;
 ```

 The values of these settings should correspond with the defaults you have set in your `application-prod.properties` file.
 Specifically:
  - `hide_genelist = X` if X =1, hides users gene list from public searches. is only effective when the setting `rdp.settings.privacy.allow-hide-genelist` is enabled.